mvolkmann/blog/src/love2d.md

 The following steps customize the default project to run your game.

-1. Enter `./bundle` to bundle the LOVE project into a `.love` file.
+1. Enter `./bundle` to bundle the LÖVE project into a `.love` file.
    (See the "Bundling" section above.)
 1. Back in Xcode, select the top-most project navigator item to edit the LÖVE project.